 Do We Need To Vaccinate Our Pets Yearly?

 A yearly dog vaccination and health examination has been the norm for dog parents for as long as I can remember.
-Many people are starting to question the need.
+Many people are now starting to question the need for this c5 vaccination.

 Unfortunately, the answer as to if your dog needs a yearly vaccination isn’t quite so simple…it depends.